XelaRy/AliceGardenExtreme/README.md

 ## Installation

-To install and play Alice Garden Game Console, follow the steps below:
+To install and play Alice Garden Extreme, follow the steps below:

 Clone the repository using the following command:

 Bash / Windows etc: